SegaraRai/fraci/README.md

 import { defineDrizzleFraci, drizzleFraci } from "fraci/drizzle";

 // Create a fraci instance
-const tasksFraci = fraci<typeof BASE62, typeof BASE62, "tasks.fi">({
+const tasksFraci = fraci({
+  brand: "tasks.fi",
+  lengthBase: BASE62,
   digitBase: BASE62,
-  lengthBase: BASE62,
 });

 // Use it in your schema